-- (44) Vostre terre qui defandra? your.F.SG.OBL land.F.SG.OBL who [e] will-defend-3s g 'Your land, who will defend (it)? ' (Lerch 1925 : 368, Chanson de Lyon 1617 ) - (45) Il retrait s' espee et he pulls-back.3SG his.F.SG.OBL sword.F.SG.OBL and pro met ou fuerre. puts.3SG [e] on-the.M.SG.OBL fire.M.SG.OBL 'He pulls back his sword and puts (it) in the fire.'
-(Jensen 1990:146, Queste 111.6) - (46) Sa file veut et il li doune. his.F.SG.OBL daughter.F.SG.OBL wants.3SG and he [e] to-him gives.3SG 'He wants his daughter and he gives her to him.'
+- (42) Vostre terre qui defandra? your.F.SG.OBL land.F.SG.OBL who will-defend-3s g 'Your land, who will defend (it)? ' (Lerch 1925 : 368, Chanson de Lyon 1617) - (43) Il retrait s' espee et he pulls-back.3SG his.F.SG.OBL sword.F.SG.OBL and pro met ou fuerre. puts.3SG on-the.M.SG.OBL fire.M.SG.OBL 'He pulls back his sword and puts (it) in the fire.'
+(Jensen 1990:146, Queste 111.6) - (44) Sa file veut et il li doune. his.F.SG.OBL daughter.F.SG.OBL wants.3SG and he to-him gives.3SG 'He wants his daughter and he gives (her) to him.'
 (Jensen 1990: 12 Amadas 7403)

 Arteaga discusses the various proposals for null objects present in the literature at the time, and she concludes that Old French does have such structures just like Portuguese.
 However, it is doubtful that these structures, exemplified below, should really be considered 'null objects.'
 In the first case, we have left dislocation, a phenomenon common in some languages and analyzed as not related to missing objects.
-In example (45), we have an example of a common phenomenon in languages.
-In fact, missing objects were also found in Latin, as seen above, but this kind of ellipsis has received a different analysis than null objects, as proposed in the literature.
+In example (45), we have an example of a common phenomenon in languages, that is, missing objects in coordination.
+In fact, this type of missing objects were also found in Latin, as seen above in (28a,b), but it is not clear whether they are true instances of the "null objects" that are possible in several languages, according to the literature (see, for example, Cyrino in press).
 Finally, the last example restricts the occurrence of null objects to a ditransitive construction, a phenomenon also possible in other languages, even modern English (see Cyrino 1997b).